VanitaDhanagar/btp-setup-automator/usecases/released/discoverycenter/3999-kyma-day2-operations/README.md

 Open a command line terminal on your machine.

-> 📝 Tip - In case you don't know how to do it, here are the instructions for [MS Windows](https://www.wikihow.com/Open-Terminal-in-Windows), [Mac OS](https://www.wikihow.com/Open-a-Terminal-Window-in-Mac) and [Ubuntu Linux](https://www.wikihow.com/Open-a-Terminal-Window-in-Ubuntu).

 1. Enter the following command into the terminal and press the `ENTER` key:

 ```bash